trickaugusto/nest-api/README.md

 OBS: All routes was protected with guards that validate if id is an ID of mongo.
 See more in mongo-id-validation.guard.ts

 ### USERS:
-/users -> GET: List all users
+- `GET /users`: List all users
-/users/:id -> GET: List a specific user
+- `GET /users/:id`: List a specific user
-/users/:id -> DELETE: Delete a specific user /users/:id -> UPDATE: Update infos in a specific user.
+- `DELETE /users/:id`: Delete a specific user
+- `UPDATE /users/:id`: Update infos in a specific user.
 The request infos is the same as for the POST route, but you want pass only the info you need to update.

-/users -> POST: Create a user, using request infos like this:
+`POST /users`: Create a user, using request infos like this:
 ```javascript
 {
   "username": "outro",